 Type of Animal.
 The AAN makes a significant distinction in types of animals.
 No longer is any type animal readily subject to be a support animal.
 If the animal is commonly kept in households ("dog, cat, small bird, rabbit, hamster, gerbil, other rodent, fish, turtle, or other small, domesticated animal") then the request should be granted assuming disability related need has been established.
 "Reptiles (other than turtles), barnyard animals, monkeys, kangaroos, and other non-domesticated animals are not considered common household animals."
-These other type animals are considered unique, and the requester has a "substantial burden" to demonstrate the disability related need for these animals.
-One other aspect of the "unique animal" category is the housing provider may enforce a "no pets" policy or a policy prohibiting the type animal the requester seeks to have, if the requester obtains the animal before submitting reliable documentation from a medical provider that reasonably supports the disability related need for the animal.
+AAN, p.
+12. Other type animals are considered "unique," and the requester has a "substantial burden" to demonstrate the disability related need for these animals.1 One other aspect of the "unique animal" category is the housing provider may enforce a "no pets" policy or a policy prohibiting the type animal the requester seeks to have, if the requester obtains the animal before submitting reliable documentation from a medical provider that reasonably supports the disability related need for the animal.
 The AAN provides a couple examples of unique animals that might be appropriate.

 Guidance on Documenting an Individual's Need for Assistance Animals in Housing.
-This second part of the AAN seems very helpful to housing providers and will assist PetScreening in our work.
-This guidance is a "summary of information that a housing provider may need to know from a health care provider" about the individual's need for the assistance animal.
+This second part of the AAN seems very helpful to housing providers and likely will assist housing providers in their work.
+This part of the guidance is a "summary of information that a housing provider may need to know from a health care provider" about the individual's need for the assistance animal.
 The intent is that individuals will give the guidance to their medical providers so that letters are tailored to comply with the guidance.
-Housing providers hopefully will avoid much deliberation and frustration in trying to interpret vague letters, and dispute the substance with requesters.
-These clear guidelines should be cited when a request is returned for better documentation, stating the clear requirement that disability related need must be articulated.
-This section of the AAN appears to be a big improvement over the 2013 HUD guidelines and sample letter, which were unclear and probably rarely read.
+Housing providers will likely avoid much deliberation and frustration in trying to interpret support animal letters, and in disputing the substance of letters with animal owners.
+AAN's clear guidelines should be cited when return a request for more detailed information, stating the clear requirement that disability related need must be articulated.
+This provision is a big improvement over prior practice based on the 2013 HUD guidelines and sample letter, which were unclear and probably rarely read.
+Hopefully, we will see a strong improvement in the quality of letters from medical providers (will there be fewer?).